 Massage can be beneficial, even if you don’t realise it.
-There are many benefits, from relaxation to the loosening of tight muscles.
-However, there are also other things that the practice can do for a proper treatment plan.
+There are many benefits, such as the loosening of tight muscles.
+However, there are also other things that the practice can do with a specific treatment plan.
 Take a look below and see what a little massage therapy can help you with.

 Massage is also known to help combat tension and tightness of the muscles.
-This is ideal for athletes, or for anyone who needs to keep the body loose and limber.
+This is ideal for athletes, or for anyone who needs to keep their body loose and limber.

 Massage therapy can also help with chronic pain.
 Pain medications can be habit-forming.
-Massage can help someone by either alleviating pain, or teach them to work around it.
+Massage can help someone by either alleviating pain or teaching them to work around it.

 Some also use massage as part of a physical training program.
 This may vary depending on the person, but some athletes utilise massage to loosen the muscles before more strenuous exertion.